meg-griffin/connecticut-land-trust-trails/README.md

 # Connecticut Land Trust Trails

-An ongoing list of land trust trails for public use in Connecticut.
+🌳 An ongoing list of land trust trails for public use in Connecticut.

 ##### Please note: the material contained in this site is provided for informational purposes only.
-Please always check with the Land Trust or Organization for current trail closures, warnings and other advisories.
-Enjoy!
+Always check with the Land Trust or Organization for current trail closures, warnings and other advisories.
+Enjoy! 🥾

+---

 ## Fairfield County
 ### Bethel